Making the Change to Decimal Coinage

 Numerous leaflets and posters were distributed and a series of television broadcasts helped to explain the new system.

-The BBC broadcast a series of five-minute programmes known as Decimal Five and ITV broadcast Granny Gets The Point, a short drama were an elderly woman is taught to use the new decimal system by her grandson.
+The BBC broadcast a series of five-minute programmes known as Decimal Five and ITV broadcast Granny Gets The Point, a short drama where an elderly woman was taught to use the new decimal system by her grandson.

-Since decimalisation the coinage has been reviewed several times and has continued to evolve in step with the times.
+Since decimalisation the coinage has been reviewed several times and has continued to evolve.
 The 6d was finally de-monetised in 1980 and the ½p disappeared in 1984.
 The 20p was introduced in 1982 and the £1 coin made its debut in 1983.
 The 5p and 10p were re-sized in 1990 and 1992, which meant the demise of the shilling and florins, while the smaller 50p coin entered circulation in 1997.
 This means that, from 1992, every coin in circulation has carried the head of the reigning monarch, something that has not happened since medieval times.